Lodge #8 Home

 NEWS FROM THE POOL

-Applications have been sent out for the 2014 season, but if you have misplaced yours, or want to join, applications are available at the Lodge or can be downloaded from our FaceBook Page.
+Applications are available for the 2015 season, but if you have misplaced yours, or want to join, applications are available at the Lodge or can be downloaded from our FaceBook Page.

 For Up To Date information about our pool which will include various events and parties we will also keep you updated on Pool closings due to maintenance or weather issues.